faizikhan07/Ngular/README.md

 # now login

 NOTE: it will ask your email: "faizankhancse1@gmail.com", you will get an email on given email address, you have to verify it for logging-in.
-Once you verify, you will get the message as "Congratulations!
+Once you verify, you will get the message on terminal as "Congratulations!
 You are now logged in".

 STEP 3: In order to deploy your application, run `now`.
 # now